 Android 10 has brought a lot of subtle changes, and this is one of the subtlest ones.
 Autofill information now adheres to the dark theme, maintaining consistency.

 App installer UI has also gotten a neat facelift.

 The support for display screens with various form factors has been around since Android Pie and with Android 10, things are getting better.
 Developers now have the tools to develop software that supports switching between various display types, that is, folding and unfolding.

 The lock screen Enter key on Android 10 adheres to any accent theme color you may have picked, and dresses in that color.

-Change default apps for call screening and emergency contact info apps
+Change default apps for call screening and emergency contact